-In Bruges, it’s easy to feel happy – and it’s not just that here you’ll be eating chocolate in kilograms.
+In Bruges, it’s very easy to be happy and it’s not just thanks to a looooot of chocolate that you will enjoy here.
 It is nice to look at the cute little things at the fair and not think about anything bad.
 If you suddenly freeze, sit with a mug of famous beer in a bar, or stir tiny candies in a giant cup of milk to taste the most delicious hot chocolate in your life.

 There are some interesting tours with locals, you can check here.

 From Bruges go to Ghent.
-Therefore, there will be fewer people here than in Bruges, and medieval charm as well.
+There will be fewer people than in Bruges and a much more medieval charm.
 Get lost on the old streets, go to the fair and try the “Gents noses” – fruit candies that are sold only in Belgium.

 #9 HUNGARY, BUDAPEST

-To feel the atmosphere of Christmas Budapest is very simple – go to the spicy smell of baking and you will find yourself in the square of Vorosmarty, in the heart of the city, where the giant fair takes place.
+To feel the atmosphere of Christmas in Budapest is very simple.
+Go to the spicy smell of baking and you will find yourself in the square of Vorosmarty, in the heart of the city, where the giant Christmas market takes place.
 Here you can taste fragrant a roll with cinnamon, and also listen to an evening concert.
 If you want to add luxury glance – look at the coffee in Gerbaux, one of the most famous cafes in the world.

-And for sure you have to visit the Szechenyi SPA – the largest public bath!
-Check more option here.
+For sure you have to visit Szechenyi SPA – the largest public bath!
+Check more options here.

 A half-hour drive from Budapest, you will be greeted by the tiny city of Eger.
 In winter, its baroque buildings seem even more beautiful, and its thermal springs are even warmer.